PlebeianApp/plebeian.market/docs/Payment Cart Checkout Experience Flow.md

 **Step 3: Review Orders**

 * On the checkout page, the user can:
 	• Review their orders, separated by merchant
 	• View each merchant's order details
 	• Fill out a form to set their shipping address and other details
-• Provide different details for each merchant, if needed
+	• Provide different details for each merchant, if needed  (further development)

 **Step 4: Communication and Payment**

 * Once the user has reviewed their orders, they can initiate communication with each merchant.
 * Payment Options:
 	• If the merchant has valid payment details, the user can pay directly.
 	• If the merchant lacks valid payment details, direct payment is not possible.
 	• Even if the merchant has valid payment details, the user can choose not to pay immediately and instead contact the merchant to ask questions or clarify details.
 * After completing checkout, a new direct message is sent from the user to the merchant.

 **Step 5: Order Management**

 * Order Entry Creation:
 	• If both parties are registered and non-paranoid users on the platform, a new entry is created in the orders table with the order details.
 	• The order status is set to "pending" if not paid, or "paid" if payment is successful.
 * Exceptions:
 	• If both users are unregistered or paranoid, no order entry is created.
 	• However, if one of both parties are registered and non-paranoid, but one of both are paranoid or non-registered, an order entry is still created.
 * Order Management:
 	• If an order entry is created:
 	- The user and merchant can then view communication and order details/status in their dashboard.
 	• If no order entry is created:
 	- Users can still maintain their communication in direct messages, but there is no order entry to manage.

 **Step 6: Merchant Order Management**

 * The merchant can:
 	• Confirm or cancel the order
 	• Provide updates by modifying the order details
 	• Mark the order as complete once shipped

 **Step 7: User Order Management**